Hub, Pakistan: Population

-The majority of the population is Muslim, while there is small Hindu and Christian minorities.
+The majority of the population is Muslim, while there are small Hindu and Christian minorities.
 Increased commercialization in this area has led to many social, political and hygienic problems.
 The worsening state of roads and streets in the area has made everyday life difficult.
 Roads are too busy as the area serves as a hub between Balochistan and Karachi, that is one of the main reasons behind the lack of development in this area.
-Presence of political parties usually lead to deteriorating law and order situations, affecting the life and commerce in many ways and eventually leading to the decline of national economy.